-It makes me sick when traders “sell” their awesome stock picking techniques as an “all you’ll ever need package to make a fortune” and then go on to oversimplify or even neglect portfolio management and position sizing for no reason.
-Sometimes they at least use specific sizes for the various setups they employ.
+It makes me sick when traders “sell” their awesome stock picking techniques as an “all you’ll ever need package to make a fortune” and then go on to oversimplify or even neglect portfolio management and position sizing techniques for no reason.

-Anyway, the typical trader is like this.
-He or she takes great care of stock selection and focus most of his/her effort on handling each individual stock.
+Anyway, the typical trader takes great care of stock selection and focus most of his/her effort on handling each individual stock.
 The remaining fraction of the attention is then spent calculating the number of shares to buy or sell depending on a preset goal position size arising from oversimplistic and -often times- flawed diversification guidelines.

 If that paragraph above describes your approach you are clearly doing it wrong and should read on in order to lift your trading to the next level.